rija/docker-nginx-fpm-caches-wordpress/README.md

 $ cd docker-nginx-fpm-caches-wordpress
 $ docker build -t="docker-nginx-fpm-caches-wordpress" .
 ```
-You can choose whatever name you want for the image after the '-t=' parameter.

-Building an image is optional, you can also pull a pre-built image from  Docker Hub that tracks any changes made to that Git repository:
+Building an image is optional, you can also pull a pre-built image from  Docker Hub that tracks any changes made to this Git repository:

 ```bash
 docker pull rija/docker-nginx-fpm-caches-wordpress